spacebanana420/parasol/README.md

 You can download the latest release of Parasol [here](https://github.com/spacebanana420/parasol/releases)

+You can run Parasol with `java -jar parasol.jar` or, if you are on a x86_64 Linux system, you can run the binary directly with `./parasol`.

+For a help screen and list of commands, run Parasol with `-h` or `--help` command-line argument or type `help` while running Parasol.

 ### Requirements
 * Java 11 or newer
 * xdg-utils (for Unix-like systems only)